The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs: Data reduction

 \subsection{Photometric calibration}

 We used public SDSS data to calibrate the photometry of our stacked images.
-Following the standard SDSS system, we hereafter refer to our calibrated data as $g$, $r$, and $i$ magnitudes.
+Following the standard SDSS system, we hereafter refer to our calibrated data as $g$, $r$ and $i$ magnitudes.
 Most fields we observed belong to the SDSS Stripe 82 and therefore have easily available and very accurate photometric calibrations \citep{Ivezic07}.

 The technique we employed to calibrate our sample was as follows.
 The first step was to select bright but unsaturated stars from SDSS DR7 \citep{Ivezic07} in the SOGRAS fields.
 For each field, we detected objects with SExtractor Version 2.8.6 \citep{Bertin96} and defined as stars objects whose star-galaxy classification parameter CLASS\_STAR, as measured by SExtractor in the $i$ band image, was larger than 0.85.
 Those were matched to the stars in the SDSS catalog, yielding typically about 10 stars per SOGRAS field.
 Then we computed the mean offset between the magnitudes measured with SExtractor's automatic aperture (MAG\_AUTO) and their corresponding SDSS magnitudes (MODEL\_MAG), and used this offset as the zero-point of the magnitude scale of each filter for that field.
+The mean (dispersion) values are $31.46~ (0.15)$, $31.35 ~(0.10)$ and $30.90 ~(0.10)$, for $g$, $r$ and $i$ filters, respectively.

 Given the lack of actual photometric standards in our calibration process and the fact that our focus is on extended objects, we refrained from adopting colour terms in the calibration, whose amplitude is likely smaller than the uncertainties in the galaxy photometry.